skelsec/asysocks/README.md

 ## :triangular_flag_on_post: Sponsors

-If you like this project, consider sponsoring it on GitHub!
-[Sponsors](https://github.com/sponsors/skelsec/)
+If you like this project, consider purchasing licenses of [OctoPwn](https://octopwn.com/), our full pentesting suite that runs in your browser!
+For notifications on new builds/releases and other info, hop on to our [Discord](https://discord.gg/PM8utcNxMS)

 # asysocks
 Asynchronous Socks5 / Socks4 / HTTP proxy client and server library in pure python.

+## :triangular_flag_on_post: Runs in the browser

+This project, alongside with many other pentester tools runs in the browser with the power of OctoPwn!
+Check out the community version at [OctoPwn - Live](https://live.octopwn.com/)

 ## what is?
 The primary goal of this project to act as a universal proxy clinet/server library which you can use in your projects.